Robustness of the projected squeezed state protocol: The ideal PS state protocol

-In the original study, the optimal measurement outcome was reported as $c \approx 0$.
-However, with the implementation of the modified protocol (see step 6), we have found the optimal measurement outcome to be $c \approx -2.5$.
-The computational analysis suggests that the optimal post-selected measurement outcome could depend on $N$, but for the limited system size interval considered here, we find a common optimal measurement outcome of $c \approx -2.5$.
-A comprehensive motivation of this optimal measurement will be provided.
 Furthermore, the modified measurement operator given in Eq.~(\ref{Ac}) becomes necessary with the inclusion of decoherence, which generates states lying outside the Dicke manifold of symmetric spin states.
 In general, the original measurement operator given in Ref.~\cite{alexander2020generating} will not preserve the relative phase of superposition states in the general $2^N$ dimensional Hilbert space spanned by $N$ spins.
 This modification makes the measurements more representative of the way they would be performed in an experiment, with the relative phases preserved.

-\item[] {\bf Step 6}: Finally, we sequentially perform $\hat{J}_y$ and $\hat{J}_x$ rotations using the computationally determined optimal angles of $\pi/2$ and $5.6$, respectively.
+\item[] {\bf Step 6}: Finally, we sequentially perform $\hat{J}_y$ and $\hat{J}_x$ rotations using the computationally determined optimal angles of $\pi/2$ rad and $5.6$ rad, respectively.
 These rotation angles are observed to be optimal for arbitrary$~N$.

 \end{itemize}

 The fidelity $\mathcal{F}$ serves as a measure of how closely the PS state approximates the GHZ state (see Fig.~\ref{C} for the corresponding Husimi distributions for $N=10$).
 The final $\hat{J}_{x}$ rotation was not included in the original study~\cite{alexander2020generating}, but on further analysis it is shown to consistently yield superior GHZ overlap fidelity for varied system sizes.
 This process allows us to generate a PS state with maximal fidelity $\mathcal{F}$.
 Through the utilization of computational methods, we have determined the optimal values of $c \in \mathbb{R}$, $\sigma^2 \geq 0$ (as defined in Eq.~(\ref{Pr})), collective rotation angles, and total squeezing magnitude $\chi t \geq 0$ that maximize the fidelity $\mathcal{F}$.
 Moreover, to simulate and analyze the impact of decoherence during the PS state protocol, we incorporate experimentally relevant decoherence channels~\cite{carlo2004simulating, foss2013nonequilibrium}.